tomas/needle/README.md

 By default, Node uses [http.globalAgent](https://nodejs.org/api/http.html#http_http_globalagent) with `keepAlive` option set to `false` to send HTTP(S) requests.
 That's why, by default, "Connection: close" header is sent, and the Connection is destroyed after the request.

-To keep the Connection alive, you should create `http(s)Agent` with `keepAlive: true` and pass it as request option:
+To keep the Connection alive, you should create `http(s).Agent` with `keepAlive: true` and pass it as request option:

 ```js
 const keepAliveAgent = new require('https').Agent({ keepAlive: true, keepAliveMsecs: 10000 });